Dan & Cindy were

-It was their wine of choice…until they happened upon Pinot noir.
+That is, until they discovered Pinot noir.
 It was love at first sip.
-They became enamored with the persona of Pinot noir, which offered an overall wine “experience” like none other.
+They became enamored with the persona and personalities of Pinot noir, which offered an overall wine “experience” like none other!

-Pinot noir is truly an amazing red wine.
-It offers such a wide range of aromas.
+Pinot noir is truly an amazing wine.
+It offers such a wide range of aromas and flavors.
 It’s silky and elegant…a sort of dance for the senses!
 A quality Pinot noir is like poetry in a bottle, and simply irresistible!
-And as a result, the conversion from Zinfandel to Pinot noir was in play!

-It all began once upon a time when Dan happened upon Cindy twice during the same weekend, because of an unexpected flood…an amazing story better told in the Tasting Room and Marketplace one day; two unique, diverse individuals…polar opposites really, “A” type and “Z” type joining together, and so became the dawning of “DANCIN.”
-In 1996, they took their first viticulture class together at UC Davis and it was only a matter of time that Dan would want to get back to his roots…the roots of farming, of tending the vineyards just like his grandparents and dad did in Italy.
-The journey towards planting a vineyard seemed to be on the horizon, but it would take more than a decade to find the right site.
+It all began once upon a time when Dan happened upon Cindy twice during the same weekend, because of an unexpected flood…an amazing story better told in the Tasting Room; two unique, diverse individuals…polar opposites really, an “A” type and “Z” type joining together, and so became the marriage of “DANCIN.”
+In 1996, they took their first viticulture class at UC Davis and it was only a matter of time that Dan would desire the opportunity to get back to his roots…the roots of farming and tending the vineyards just like his grandparents and dad did in Italy, but it would take more than a decade to find the right site.

-Shortly after purchasing the property, they contacted Randy Gold, the “go to guy” for viticulture expertise in the region.
+Shortly after acquiring the property, they contacted Randy Gold, the “go to guy” for viticulture expertise in the region.
 And after several sessions with Randy, the decision to plant a vineyard was made.
-(But little did they know that this would be phase one of three separate plantings in addition to an expansion onto a neighboring five acre parcel where the Tasting Room and Cave would be built.)
-The viticulture and enology classes at UC Davis and Oregon State University continued in earnest and there were meetings with Greg Jones, the “climate guru” from Southern Oregon University, and Porter Lombard who had done many years of wonderful research at Oregon State University.
-The soil was tested, poison oak removed, but there was one very important question that needed an answer: What variety would harmonize best with their site?
+(But little did they know that this would be phase one of five separate plantings in addition to an expansion onto a neighboring five acre parcel where the Tasting Room, Cave and Piazza would be built.)